 - Funding agencies and specific opportunities likely to fund ongoing proposals generated from this effort.

-Following the peer review, proposals and reviews are presented to a separate selection committee.
-The selection committee decides the number of award and the amount of each award.
+Following peer review, proposals and reviews are presented to a separate selection committee.
+The selection committee decides the number of awards and the amount of each award.

 The submitting PI(s) for the awarded proposals will be notified within one (1) business day of the award selection.
 The submitting PI(s) for non-awarded proposals will be notified within three (3) business days of the award selection.

 A synopsis of reviewer comments will be provided to the submitting PI(s) for all proposals after all PI(s) have been notified of their award status.

 The principal investigator will be required to report on measurable outcomes of their seed funding effort (i.e. continued funding for the project, published reports, graduate students funded, etc.).
 The first report will be due approximately one month after the close of the grant period (see schedule below).
 Periodic status updates on the progress of the project may be requested at the discretion of the program administration.

 Reporting Schedule (First Report Due)

 Questions regarding this solicitation may be directed to:Bonnie Aldridge